H-pun/growtopia-api/docs/item_properties.md

 Based on the evaluation, the following properties are active for an item with the properties value of **526**:
 - "This item has special properties you can adjust with the wrench."
 - "This item never drops any seeds."
-- "A lock makes it so only you (and designated friends) can edit an area."
 - "This item can't be destroyed - smashing it will return it to your backpack if you have room!"

 ### Missing Properties

-You might notice that there are missing values for bit positions 4, 5, 6, 7, 8, and 13.
+You might notice that there are missing values for bit positions 3, 4, 5, 6, 7, 8, and 13.
 The reasons for these omissions are currently unknown.
 Additionally, there are some properties that have not yet been fully determined.

 The following properties are still under investigation:

+- A lock makes it so only you (and designated friends) can edit an area.
 - This item can kill zombies during a Pandemic!
 - This item can only be used in World-Locked worlds.
 - This item has no use... by itself.
 - This item can be upgraded.
 - This item can't be spliced.
 - This item can be transmuted.
+- This item can't be used on yourself.

 If you know anything about these properties, feel free to open an issue for discussions.